-Canoe, Kayak + Stand up
+Canoe, Kayak + SUP

-The North & South Thompson Rivers
+The North + South Thompson Rivers

 Paul Lake Provincial Park is nestled down the road from Harper Mountain.
 The park offers a large campground, a popular day-use area with beach and cartop boat launch.
-With over seven km of hiking trails and 12km of shoreline to paddle, its sure to be a great day at this popular destination.
+With over seven km of hiking trails and 12km of shoreline to paddle, it's sure to be a great day at this popular destination.

 There are so many little known secret places tucked all around this gorgeous lake.
 Old stone train bridges, hoodoos, a balancing rock, eagles nests, train tunnels, rock bluffs, and the amazing pained bluffs are just a few of it's hidden treasures making it an adventurer's paradise!

-The Shuswap is a paddler’s paradise, you’ll find serene settings with over 600 km of shoreline, numerous beaches, provincial parks, marine parks and campsites, Shuswap Lake offers endless day trips and overnight paddling excursions.
+The Shuswap is a paddler’s paradise, you’ll find serene settings with over 600 km of shoreline, numerous beaches, provincial parks, marine parks, and campsites, Shuswap Lake offers endless day trips and overnight paddling excursions.